enormandeau/grinder_simulations/README.md

 ## Objective

-The goal of this project is to create experiements with multiple samples at relative abundances that behave more like what is observed in real projects.
+The goal of this project is to create experiements with multiple samples at relative abundances that behave more like what is observed in real eDNA metabarcoding projects.

 ### Assumptions